 You should also have enough contents insurance to cover the replacement costs of your personal belongings, including electronics, furniture, sporting equipment, clothing, and more.
 Again, the big variation in this category is if you have high-value items that require additional coverage.

-What House Insurance Deductible Is Best?
+What Home Insurance Deductible Is Best?

-As you start comparing house insurance options, remember that you aren’t just comparing policies; you’re comparing carriers.
+As you start comparing home insurance options, remember that you aren’t just comparing policies; you’re comparing carriers.
 Not all insurance companies are the same and finding one that you feel comfortable with should be a priority component of your search.

 - High ratings: J.D.
 Power is known for its ratings of companies in a range of different industries, including insurance.
 These ratings, which are based on a survey sample of customers, grade different aspects of a carrier, including customer service and range of offerings.